PiyushSuthar/toolzar/README.md

 ## Contributions
 Contributions are welcomed.:fire:

-Even a small update is helpful :sparkles:.
+Even a small update is appreciated :sparkles:.

 ## Local Development :construction: